Jakersnell/RCC/README.md

 #### Notice: This compiler only support operation on MacOS arm64 systems

-I plan on creating a web application playground that will allow access to the compiler in the future.
+I plan on creating a web playground that will allow access to the compiler in the future.
+But for now the only way to use this compiler is to run it natively.

 ---